David Wall Rice, PhD

 Born in Washington, DC, living elementary school years in Los Angeles, California and coming of age in Arlington, Texas, David calls on a diverse set of experiences in situating his work as an educator, writer and social justice advocate.

-David graduated from Morehouse College with a Bachelor of Arts degree in Psychology, earned a Masters degree in Journalism from Columbia University and a Doctorate in Personality Psychology from Howard University.
-He is also Embedded Journalist for The Gordon Commission on the Future of Assessment in Education, and is at work on his second book, Visible Man: Emcees, identity and the psychology of hip-hop narratives.
+David graduated from Morehouse with a Bachelor of Arts degree in Psychology, earned a Masters degree in Journalism from Columbia University, a Doctorate in Personality Psychology from Howard University and did post-Doctoral study with a joint appointment at the College Board and Teachers College, Columbia University.

-David’s current research looks at identity and the self within the recast social context of the “Obama Era,” and the psychology of strength as informed by study in Israel, Haiti and Ghana.
+Having recently completed service as Journalist/Scholar for The Gordon Commission on the Future of Assessment in Education, David’s present research looks at theoretical considerations of identity and the self across varying contexts, and the psychology of strength as informed by study in Israel, Haiti, Ghana and South Africa.
 An emphasis on “the positive” is an approach that informs David’s work concerning youth culture, music culture, media, politics, psychology and faith.